 This suggestion may seem obvious, but I encourage you to “treat yo’self” with cold items such as popsicles / fruit bars, Italian ice, frozen fruit (such as grapes!), smoothies, milkshakes, açaí bowls, etc. Eating or drinking something cool always helps to bring down my internal body temperature, plus it’s a fun thing to “indulge” in because wine and cocktails aren’t an option right now.

 Flat, closed-toe shoes have become increasingly important throughout my pregnancy.
-As much as I want to wear sandals during the warmer months to let my widening feet “breathe”, I think that I will need to stick with sneakers, loafers, and ballet flats which are safer for me than sandals (which often pool with sweat and can cause me to slip around).
+As much as I wanted to wear sandals during the warmer months to let my widening feet “breathe”, I ended up sticking with sneakers, loafers, and ballet flats which are safer for me than sandals (which often pool with sweat and can cause me to slip around).

 *Note: SIZE UP in Rothy’s to accommodate any hyperhidrosis related foot swelling; I would say at least a half size, maybe even a full size up, depending on how swollen your feet get.
 Some styles recommend you go order a half size up anyway (such as The Point) so I would definitely pay attention to the sizing guides for each style.

-When I wear my ballet flats I make sure to wear my ultra low-profile Sheec socks to create a bit more friction / prevent me from slipping around in my shoes — they work SO WELL and are undetectable.
-The discovery of these half-socks that are EXCELLENT with mules made me incredibly happy.
+When I wear my ballet flats I make sure to wear my ultra low-profile Sheec socks to create a bit more friction / prevent me from slipping around in my shoes — they work so well and are totally undetectable.
+These half-socks that I found (seen above) work PERFECTLY with my mules which made me super happy.
 I also love wearing these no-show socks with my sneakers to avoid blisters!

 I am concerned about how things are going to be farther into my third trimester as my body continues to grow and I become increasingly uncomfortable — combine that with the arrival of warmer temperatures and I imagine that I will find myself getting even sweatier!
 And maybe not just in my usual hyperhidrosis focal points (hands and feet), but possibly in my armpits as well!
 I have a NUMI top in my cart just in case I need to order it to wear under my clothes.
 Since the brand does not offer maternity-specific options, I would order their crop top style to accommodate my bump.